testvon/alecsatin.github.io/_drafts/_templates/page.md

 ---
 title: "About the author"
 date: 2017-01-28 21:53
+slug:  # no quotes
+permalink: # no quotes
 excerpt: ""
-permalink: # no quotes
-slug:  # no quotes
-categories:
-  # - only one
+categories: # no quotes, only 1
 tags:
   # - one per line
 modified: